-Prerequisites: Senior standing in engineering or permission.
+Prerequisites: Senior standing in engineering.

 Description: Applications of analog and digital devices to electronic instrumentation.
 Includes transducers, instrumentation amplifiers, mechanical and solid-state switches, data acquisition systems, phase-lock loops, and modulation techniques.
 Demonstrations with working circuits and systems.